 Field-hunting tip

-Look in alpine veins, carbonatites, and pegmatites country — that is the host setting where senaite typically forms.
+Look in alpine veins, carbonatites, and pegmatites country, the host setting where senaite typically forms.
 If you start seeing rutile, brookite, anatase in float, you are in the right ground.
 Field specimens usually show a rhombohedral crystals, sometimes tabular habit, so train your eye for that shape before scanning the outcrop.